-Notice that in this scenario there are two contradictory psychological processes at play.
-On one hand, when learning of other's opinions people tend to select those aspects that confirm their own existing ones.
-A large literature suggests that once one has taken a position on an issue, one's primary purpose becomes defending or justifying that position [21].
-From this point of view, if others' recommendations contradict their own opinion, people will not take this information into account and stick to their own choices.
-On the other hand, social influence and conformity theory [8] suggest that even when not directly, personally, or publicly chosen as the target of others' disapproval, individuals may choose to conform to others and reverse their own opinion in order to restore their sense of belonging and self-esteem.
+Notice that in this scenario, there are two contradictory psychological processes at play.
+On one hand, when learning of other people's opinions, people tend to select those aspects that confirm their own existing ones.
+Prior literature suggests that once one has taken a position on an issue, one's primary purpose becomes defending or justifying that position (e.g., Nickerson, 1998).
+From this point of view, if the recommendations of others contradict our own personal opinions, we tend to not take this information into account and stick to our own choices.
+But research on social influence and conformity theory (Cialdini & Goldstein, 2004) suggests that even when not directly, personally, or publicly chosen as the target of others' disapproval, individuals may choose to conform to others and reverse their own opinions in order to restore their sense of belonging and self-esteem.

-To investigate whether online recommendations can sway peoples' own opinions, we designed an online experiment to test how often people's choices are reversed by others' preferences when facing different levels of confirmation and conformity pressures.
-We used Rankr [19] as the study platform, which provides a lightweight and efficient way to crowdsource the relative ranking of ideas, photos, or priorities through a series of pairwise comparisons.
-In our experiment participants were first asked to provide their preferences between pairs of items.
-Then they were asked to make second choices about the same pairs with the knowledge of others' preferences.
-To measure the pressure to confirm people's own opinions, we manipulated the time before the participants were asked to make their second decisions.
-And in order to determine the effects of social pressure, we manipulated the number of opposing opinions that the participants saw when making the second decision.
-Finally, we tested whether other factors (i.e. age, gender and decision time) affect the tendency to revert.
+To investigate whether online recommendations can sway people's own opinions, we designed an online experiment to test how often people's choices are reversed by others' preferences when facing different levels of confirmation and conformity pressures.
+We used Rankr (Luon, Aperjis, & Huberman, 2012) as the study platform, which provides a lightweight and efficient way to crowdsource the relative ranking of ideas, photos, or priorities through a series of pairwise comparisons.
+In our experiment, participants were first asked to provide their preferences between pairs of photos.
+Then, they were asked to make a second choice about the same pairs with the knowledge of others' preferences.
+To measure the pressure to confirm people's own opinions, we manipulated the time between the participants' two decisions about the same pair of photos.
+To determine the effects of social pressure, we manipulated the number of opposing opinions that the participants saw when making the second decision.
+Finally, we tested whether other factors (i.e., age, gender, and decision time) affect the tendency to revert.

-Our results show that other people's opinions significantly sway people's own choices.
+Our results show that other people's opinions significantly sway choices.
 The influence is stronger when people are required to make their second decision later (22.4%) rather than immediately (14.1%) after their first decision.
 Furthermore, people are most likely to reverse their choices when facing a moderate number of opposing opinions.
-Last but not least, the time people spend making the first decision significantly predicts whether they will reverse their decisions later on, while demographics such as age and gender do not.
+Last but not least, the time people spend making the first decision significantly predicts whether they will reverse their decisions later on, whereas demographics such as age and gender do not.

-The main contribution of the paper is that we designed and ran an experiment to understand the mechanisms of social influence in online recommender systems.
-Specifically, we measured the impact of others' preferences on people's own choices under different conditions.
+The main contribution of this article is that we designed and ran an experiment to understand the mechanisms of social influence in online recommender systems.
+Specifically, we measured the effect of others' preferences on people's own choices under different conditions.
 The results have implications for consumer behavior research and online marketing strategies.